canonical/kafka-operator/docs/how-to/h-deploy-azure.md

 ## Install Client Environment

+[note type="caution"]
-> **WARNING**: The current limitations:
+**WARNING**: The current limitations:
-> * Only supported starting Juju 3.6 (currently edge)
+* Only supported starting Juju 3.6 (currently edge)
-> * Juju cli should be on Azure VM for it to be able to reach cloud metadata endpoint.
+* Juju cli should be on Azure VM for it to be able to reach cloud metadata endpoint.
-> * Managed Identity and the Juju resources should be on the same Azure subscription
+* Managed Identity and the Juju resources should be on the same Azure subscription
-> * The current setup has been tested on Ubuntu 22.04+
+* The current setup has been tested on Ubuntu 22.04+ [/note]

 ### Juju